 History of GPHAP

-GPHAP was founded in 1934 and is celebrating its 85th anniversary in 2019.
+GPHAP was founded in 1934 at the University of Chicago, and it was the first graduate program in health administration in the country.
 Michael M. Davis, founder of the program, had a Ph.D. in sociology and was an innovator in hospital administration, a formidable advocate for new methods of delivering and paying for medical care, and an important participant in the formation of the social security system.
 He had visited hospitals in the early 1930’s across the country as a privately practicing consultant and he found that many hospital superintendents were inadequately trained for their positions and were absorbed in the details of institutional administration – for instance, in housekeeping – rather than in the larger mission of efficiently and fairly delivering health care to the public.
 Davis also recognized that most hospital administrators lacked proper training in business – in accounting, administrative statistics, and in managing supplies.
 To correct these deficiencies, Davis envisioned a systematic teaching program in which successful practicing administrators could disseminate their knowledge under the legitimizing auspices of a university.

 “I do not wish to see the essential business subjects neglected in the curriculum.
 I do think that much emphasis should be laid on medical objectives, professional organization and relations, and that more time should be given to community organization and relationships.
 I might add that the teaching of community organization in some of the schools of social work might be studied to advantage, for in my observation it is superior to the teaching of this subject in departments of social science, where the focus is often on analysis instead of on analysis as a tool for action.”